LasterVale/devslopes-object-basics/exercise-2.md

 8. [ ] Now, without changing the previous code, add a `printAd` method to our `papaJohns` object that will announce a sale.
 It will intake a topping and return the following string:

    `"Welcome to Papa John's!
 We are located at 555 Main Street.
-This week, we are having a sale on {topping} for ${topping price}.
+This week, we are having a sale on ${topping} for ${topping price}.
 Better Ingredients.
 Better Pizza.
 Papa John's."`

    - [ ] Run this function and pass in pizza toppings.
 Make sure the ad changes and displays the correct price for each one.
 For example, an input of `'bacon'` should announce a sale of bacon for `$3`.